rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ```

 Using types requires some experience, knowledge, and patience.
-More advanced types come with more misleading error messages, it takes experience to find the underlying cause of a misleading compilation error, that is true in any language.
+More advanced types come with more misleading error messages, it takes experience to find the underlying cause of a misleading compilation error, and that is true in any language.

 I am mostly left to my own devices when working with more involved types in TS.
 Hopefully the future will bring us mainstream grade interactive tools that allow asking type questions, browsing types,
 help solving type puzzles.
 For now it is mostly the programmer who connects the dots.
 The good news is that it gets easier and easier with practice.
 I am working in TS for only about 2 months now and I already see a difference.

-One common concern among developers about using types (especially more advanced types) is a slowdown in the development speed.
+One common concern among developers related to using types (especially more advanced types) is a slowdown in the development speed.
 There is some truth to this in general because of things like compilation times in some language environments.
 I cannot comment on TS compilation times for large projects.
 I my experience, having type checker is a huge
 productivity buster.
-Even with my limited experience in TS and some bumps on the way, writing similar code in plain JS would have taken me  more time and I would be less confident about the code.
-Productivity boost I get from using Haskell is much more significant, but I use it a lot, it has more types, and requires much less boilerplate.
-This is not a good benchmark for what to expect from TS.
+Even with my limited experience in TS and some bumps on the way, writing similar code in plain JS would have taken me  more time and I would have been less confident about the code.
+Productivity boost I get from using Haskell (my main development language, it uses types a lot) is much more significant, but it requires much less boilerplate and is quite different in other respects.
+This experience is probably only a partially good benchmark for what to expect from TS.
-This is somewhat personal so your experience may vary.
+Efficiency considerations are somewhat personal so your experience may vary.
 IMO the possibility for significant productivity boost is there.

 ### It's all worth it